Westbound (film)

 Westbound is a 1959 American Western film directed by Budd Boetticher and starring Randolph Scott, Virginia Mayo and Karen Steele.

 The film was shot in September 1958 in Warnercolor at cost of a little more than half a million dollars.
-The Laramie Street set at Warner’s Burbank was used for the setting of Julesburg, Colorado.
+The Laramie Street set at Warner's Burbank was used for the setting of Julesburg, Colorado.
 The Warner Ranch was used for other settings.
 David Buttolph composed the score.
 Westbound was released on April 25, 1959.

 The film was not a part of the Ranown cycle of Westerns for which Boetticher, Scott and Harry Joe Brown partnered; Scott owed Warners one picture from an old contract, so Boetticher volunteered to direct it himself so as to protect their brand.
 Although Boetticher never went so far as to disown the film, he felt it was not part of the series and would only discuss it outside of that context.

 Boetticher said this and Decision at Sundown were the only mediocre films of the Westerns he made with Randolph Scott.

 Plot

 In 1864, Union army officer Captain John Hayes is asked to take charge of the Overland stagecoach line, which makes eastbound gold shipments from California that aid the Union's war effort.

 Hayes travels to Overland headquarters in his hometown of Julesburg, Colorado.
 He meets a Union soldier, Rod Miller, who has lost an arm, and Miller's wife, Jeannie.

 Clay Putnam has quit his position with Overland and is now secretly working for the Confederacy.
 He has the support of a quick-draw bandit, Mace, and also has married Hayes' former love, Norma.

 Mace's men pick a fight with the one-armed Miller, calling him "half a man" and raising Jeannie's ire.
 Rod is distraught at his condition, unable to even cock a pistol now.
 Hayes decides to ask the Millers if they would agree to run the local Overland station out of their farm.

 Mace wants to kill Hayes, but is talked out of it by Putnam, who fears the Union's response.
 He orders Mace's men to destroy Overland's stations and property instead and steal its deliveries of gold.

 Putnam is jealous of Hayes, though, believing Norma is still interested in him.
 He orders his men to avoid bloodshed.
-But one of his men however, decides to try and kill Hayes, and mistakes Rod for Hayes and shoots the wrong man.
+But one of his men decides to try and kill Hayes, and mistakes Rod for Hayes and shoots the wrong man.

 Mace drives a stagecoach off a cliff, killing passengers, including women and children.
 A disgusted Norma decides to leave Putnam and warns she will see him hang if anything should happen to Hayes.

 A final confrontation in town results in townspeople offering Hayes their help.
 Putnam also comes looking for Mace to stop him from killing Hayes, but is shot, whereupon Mace is killed by Hayes.

-Norma hopes to rekindle Hayes' love for her, but he appears more likely to have a future with Jeannie.
+With Putnam dead, Norma leaves town to live back east.
+Hayes, however, appears to have a future with Jeannie.